trivago/cluecumber/maven/README.md

 ## Skip Report Generation

-The `skip` property is used to skip the report generation.
+The `skip` property is used to skip the report generation completely.
 The default value is `false`

 ```xml
 <configuration>